Flamenco is...

 more flamenco history…

-TEAM fever - A Show for every event and budget…
+we have A Show for every event & budget…

-Ms. Alcántara graduated from the National Institute of Flamenco in Albuquerque, where studied choreography and singing, then, toured the over 90 cities in the U.S. with a company from New York, and performed at the World Cup opening ceremonies Spain vs South Korea.
 In a residency at UT-Dallas, she set a remarkable fusion piece for its modern dance ensemble.
-She recently completed her inaugural Elevator Project at the AT&T Performing Arts Center, “Memorias Flamencas”, and she was nominated a “Dallas Treasure” by the Irving Symphony Orchestra - for whom she choreographed and performed Ravel’s Bolero with the live orchestra, making her a cornerstone in the DFW arts community.
+She has completed two prestigious Elevator Projects at the AT&T Performing Arts Center, “Memorias Flamencas” to the music of Jorge Pardo in 2020 and Tres Artes in 2024.
+She was nominated a “Dallas Treasure” by the Irving Symphony Orchestra - for whom she choreographed and performed Ravel’s Bolero with the live orchestra, making her a cornerstone in the DFW arts community with an international reputation as a producer and “luchadora” for the art of flamenco in the US.

 More..